-The Freshman Summer Bridge Program is a 2-day summer orientation that bridges incoming students from middle schools into the Valley Tech Academy culture.
-Students are met by 9th grade faculty who will (1) lead them into the counseling process; (2) introduce them to the graduation requirements; (3) provide a tour of the campus; (4) welcome them as members of the school community and assign email accounts; and (5) assess where they are academically in math and ELA using 4Sight, Gates MacGinitie, and Study Island assessments.
+The Summer Bridge Program is a 2-day summer orientation that bridges incoming students from elementary schools into the Central Middle School #7 culture.
+Students are met by 6th grade faculty who will (1) lead them into the counseling process; (2) introduce them to the school's graduation requirements; (3) provide a tour of the campus; (4) welcome them as members of the school community and assign email accounts; and (5) assess where they are academically in math and ELA using 4Sight, Gates McGinite, and Study Island assessments.
 This process lays the foundation for a Student Support Team (SST) to shape a personalized education plan.
-Team-building activities dominates the first day's activity, and by the second day, students are ready to join the school community.
+To break the ice for nervous newcomers, teambuilding activities from the Sparks curriculum, dominates the first day's activity, and by the second day, students of the newest cohort are ready to join the Central Middle School #7 community.

-Case Management: Each participating student will be assessed for academic need, and will work with teachers and case managers to develop the tailored 4-year Personalized Education Plan (PEP).
-In 10th grade, the Student Success Team (SST), which includes the teacher advisor, other teachers, the case manager, and parents, supports the student's progress from one grade to the next by providing academic and behavioral interventions to keep them on track with his/her PEP.
-The PEP is an organic document updated every semester as sequenced coursework is completed for graduation and college readiness, CAHSEE readiness is monitored, future plans are solidified, and special needs arise (i.e. CAHSEE tutoring).
-PEPs help students become college and workforce ready by focusing their attention and goals.
+Case Management: Each participating student will be assessed for academic need, and will work with teachers and case managers to develop the tailored 3-year Personalized Education Plan (PEP).
+The Case Manager will initially meet with the student and his/her parents to present them with graduation requirements and curriculum that meet State and Common-Core content standards.
+In 7th grade, the Student Success Team (SST), which includes the teacher advisor, other teachers, the case manager, and parents, supports the student's progress from one grade to the next by providing the academic and behavioral interventions to keep them on track with his/her PEP.
+The PEP is an organic document updated every semester as sequenced coursework is completed for graduation and college readiness, CAHSEE preparation for high school is monitored, future plans are solidified, and special needs arise (i.e.

+CAHSEE preparation tutoring).
+PEPs help students become high school and college ready by focusing their attention and goals.

-Early Childhood Services: Working with Los Angeles Universal Preschool, YPI will establish a prenatal and early childhood education center for students who are or will be teen parents at the high school.
-This will offer early childhood and preschool services and supportive services.
-Staff will register teen parents on the Los Angeles Centralized Eligibility List (LACEL), and partner with Head Start and Barly Head Start facilities in the East Valley to find child care services for teen parents.
+Early Childhood Services: Working with partners, YPI will establish a prenatal and early childhood education center for families of students enrolled at the middle school.
+Staff will register families on the Los Angeles Centralized Eligibility List (LACEL), and partner with Head Start and Early Head Start facilities to find child care services for families with younger siblings.

-Tutoring and Academic Assistance: YPI will work with partners to provide in-school, before school, after school, and Saturday academic enrichment and tutoring.
+Theoring and Academic Assistance: YPI will work with partners to provide in-school, before school, after school, and Saturday academic enrichment and tutoring.
 Teachers will conduct assessment to target deficiencies while tutoring will use Voyager, Scantron, and ReadWriteThink and Developmental Studies Center resources.
 A summer/intersession bridge program provides workshops that offer intensive academic support during summer and intersession.
-American College Testing (ACT), Scholastic Assessment Test (SAT), California High School Exit Examination (CAHSEE) preparation is provided in small group and individual tutoring sessions to high school students in order assist them with graduation and college preparation in school (individual and small group pull-outs) and in afterschool programs.
+American College Testing (ACT), Pre-Scholastic Assessment Test (PSAT), California High School Exit Examination (CAHSEE) preparation is provided in small group and individual tutoring sessions to middle school students in order assist them with high school preparation in school (individual and small group pull-outs) and in afterschool programs.
+Research has demonstrated that students respond well to earlier support in these areas often associated with high school, and Central Middle School #7 is committed to academic acceleration by preparing middle school students for these tests.